 Practically speaking, it seems to me that we live in a deeply contradictory culture, musical and otherwise.

-On the other hand, our culture is in crisis in many ways, not merely artistic.
-Related to my field, I encounter arts organizations who are so anxious about their relevance and fearful regarding their economic viability that it obscures their aesthetic judgment.
-I see audiences who are bored, confused, disengaged or inattentive.
+On the other hand, our culture is in crisis on multiple fronts.
+Related to my field specifically, I encounter arts organizations who are so anxious about their relevance and fearful regarding their economic viability that it obscures their aesthetic judgment or clouds their analysis of problems.
+I see audiences who are bored, confused, disengaged, or inattentive.
 I meet musicians who question the relevance of what they do in an increasingly hopeless world, or who view themselves as merely doing a job that has no relation either to their inner lives or to the society in which they live.

 While we are capable of doing important work and being inspired artists, we are also dragged down by aspects of the thorny cultural landscape in which we live.
 For every uniquely courageous performer or composer, there is a correspondingly severe sense in which the various injustices—the economic, political, and practical realities of our society—circumscribe our artistic (and other) choices.